Akshit8/yt-search-django/README.md

 This will start elasticsearch instance and our django rest api.<br/>

-To verify elasticsearch is ready and accepting connections ping `localhost:9200`, if it's running and accepting requests start the `yt-worker` using following command
+To verify elasticsearch is ready and accepting connections, ping `localhost:9200`, if it's running and accepting requests, start the `yt-worker` using following command.

 ```bash
 docker run -it --rm --env-file .env --network yt-search-django_default akshit8/yt-worker